 Teachers will be in their classrooms and expect students to be in their seats before the tardy bell rings.
 Students tardy to school must receive an admittance slip from the office before entering the classroom.
 Students with an unexcused tardy to school will be given a tardy warning for each occurrence.
-After three warnings for the quarter, students will receive a detention for each tardy thereafter.
+After two warnings for the quarter, the student will receive an automatic detention for every unexcused tardy.